TommyTU856/MusicVisuals/README.md

 ### Section 2 - Tommy

 <img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/vis9.png" width="300" /><img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/vis10.png" width="300" /><img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/vis1.png" width="300" />
 <img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/vis2.png" width="300" /><img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/vis3.png" width="300" />
 <img src="https://github.com/TommyTU856/MusicVisuals/blob/master/.vscode/Images/vis7.png" width="300" />

+I worked on the main structure of the code that would handle calling each of our visual files using a switch statement.
+I also created the intro, and the visual with the spiral spheres and the hyper cube.

+A very high level of what I have done is as follows:

+In my draw function in TommyVisuals, I render several different elements based on timing, using the current state of the audio player.
+The constructor handles the initialising of the objects.

+In my TommyVisuals file I have different methods to render certain visual elements like, cloud(), randomCloud(), rooster(), These methods encapsulate the rendering logic for each element, providing modularity.
+This abstraction also helps with maintainability and easy modification.

+TommyVisuals also integrates with other classes, like Lyrics.java, HyperCube.java, Lollipop.java.
+These classes encapsulate certain elements and functions.

+The main visual is the spiral of spheres, the original code from this came from a blog i foun online it was a group of moons orbiting a planet.
+I really liked the look of it so i started playing around with it and completely changed its behavior and by adding a lot of control keys, visual reactions to the sound and colour changing it really came to life.

+The Hypercude I coded, it is made up of 4 boxes of decending sizes inside each other that react to the music.

+The intro actually has the most elements working at the same time and i really just used that at the start to experiment with but as the song takes some time to come in it worked well.
+There is a .obj file of a rooster a load of random clouds and the lyrics type across the screen.
+Its such simple code looking at it now but finguring out how to type the lyrics across the screen was a lot of fun and frustration.

+The part of the project i am most proud of is actually the key controls.
+I had created and deleted so many different visuals at a point, I was about to delete the spiral spheres, as at the time they werent part of my project.
+Then our lecturer mentioned a stretch goal that had possiblity of controlling the visual with a midi controller and i thought of the possiblities with the spiral spheres.
+I got it submited and i loved how it looked so once again scrapped everything and added the sprial sphere to my project but this time i would add live control functions to manipulate the visual elements.
+None of my other elements that i had scrapped had any control features.
+It is such a great interactive experience now and when it matches the music it looks great.

 ### Section 3 - Basak